 TIPS FOR POMEGRANATE MOLASSES RECIPE

 - You can overcook the molasses: When I was making the video for this, I wasn’t keeping an eye on the molasses carefully and overcooked it.
 The molasses turned from a beautiful magenta color to brown.
 Once the molasses cooled, I ended up with a very thick and stiff substance that was very difficult to remove from the jar and difficult to work with.
 I ended up throwing it all away.
-The last 10 to 15 minutes of the cooking process are the most critical, so if you can, try to pay attention then.
+The last 10 to 15 minutes of the cooking process are the most critical.
+You may need to reduce the heat slightly.

 - How to tell when the molasses is done: After an hour, you’ll notice that the bubbles will start to look thicker at more viscous.
 That’s a good sign.
 You want the molasses to be able to coat the back of a spoon (see below).
 I also like to pour the molasses into a glass measuring jar to see how much liquids I have.
-Once I’ve boiled everything down to about 1 1/2 cups or so, I’ll stop.
+Once I’ve boiled everything down to a little over a cup, I’ll stop.
+This recipe should yield 1 cup and 2 tablespoons of molasses.

 RECIPES USING POMEGRANATE MOLASSES